 Ensure your customers are real.
 Schedule a free demo here.

-Monitoring shifty behavior and implementing face-matching software are some of the ways to reduce risks and protect the art business from those who are attempting to buy valuable pieces under a false identity.
+Monitoring shifty behavior and implementing face-matching software are ways to reduce risks and protect the art business from those attempting to buy valuable pieces under a false identity.

-With the mentioned Fifth Anti-Money Laundering Directive, one of the steps to prevent money laundering in the art market is Customer Due Diligence (CDD).
+With the Fifth Anti-Money Laundering Directive mentioned, one of the steps to prevent money laundering in the art market is Customer Due Diligence (CDD).
 It requires the art market participants to verify their identity, bringing many benefits to the table:

 - Trust.
 It’s the key value in most modern businesses that strive to maintain a steady relationship with their clients.
 With identity verification in the art market, art lovers are protected from money laundering.
-This factor also helps the company with maintaining a high reputation.
+This factor also helps the company maintain a high reputation.

 - Positive experience.
 With a safe and quick identity verification process, many customers bring value to the company by recommending the service or wanting to buy more.
 Many businesses, including the art market, overcome this difficulty by choosing online identity verification services.